Edward Via College of Osteopathic Medicine: Academics

 The first and second years of medical school at VCOM are primarily classroom-based and focus on the basic sciences.
 The school uses a system of "blocks" as opposed to semesters, with eight blocks occurring within the first two years.
-Each block concerns a specific organ system, incorporating anatomy, physiology, microbiology, pharmacology, pathology, and osteopathic manipulative medicine (OMM) courses concerning that system.
+Each block concerns a specific organ system, incorporating anatomy, physiology, microbiology, pharmacology, pathology, and osteopathic manipulative medicine courses concerning that system.
 The third and fourth years of training are clinically oriented, where students complete rotations, or clerkships, through various specialties of medicine.
-While students at VCOM are educated in all basic medical sciences (as are their M.D. counterparts), VCOM students also receive approximately 200 extra hours of musculoskeletal/neuromuscular training.
+While students at VCOM are educated in all basic medical sciences (as are their M.D. counterparts), they also receive approximately 200 extra hours of musculoskeletal/neuromuscular training.

 Patient care

 VCOM has permanent medical clinics located in Veron, Dominican Republic, Tegucigalpa, Honduras, and El Salvador.